-IS CASH considered an asset in a divorce?
+IS cash considered an asset in divorce?

 Yes.
 Marital property can include cash, checking, savings, insurance policies with a cash surrender value, retirement accounts, and investments including stocks, bonds, and mutual funds.
 Marital property (and community property) is divisible in divorce.

 How do I protect financial assets in a divorce?

 - Hire an experienced divorce attorney.
 Ideally, this person will emphasize mediation or collaborative divorce over litigation.

 - Be prepared to share retirement accounts.